Your Data Governance, GDPR and the Brussels Effect

 The UK

 The post Brexit promise has been a UK that is free from its pro-regulation neighbor.
 For now the UK has adopted UK GDPR which is strikingly similar to the EU regulation.
-The ruling party has pledged that GDPR would be scrapped in favor of new UK data protection laws, suggesting that new laws will have less stringent regulation.
+The has pledged that GDPR would be scrapped in favor of new UK data protection laws, suggesting that new laws will have less stringent regulation.
 This may lead many companies in the UK to think that GDPR is just a temporary annoyance, and not worth investing in.
 However, as the EU remains its most important trade partner this may not be the case.
 Furthermore, with Brexit, the EU lost its most powerful pro-market voice so we might see the remaining member states imposing more stringent rules.

 Investing in data governance unlocks growth

 For most companies customer data is at the heart of everything they do.
 These regulations have come at a time when companies are investing more in technologies that drive insights around customer experience, not less.
-But while gathering customer insights can be challenging in light of GDPR, Forbes highlights that there are also opportunities for those companies gathering these insights, provided they are willing to invest in data governance.
+But while gathering customer insights can be challenging in light of GDPR, highlights that there are also opportunities for those companies gathering these insights, provided they are willing to invest in data governance.

 What is data governance?

-Data governance is the process of managing an organization's data assets through policies, standards, and rules.
+is the process of managing an organization's data assets through policies, standards, and rules.
 It ensures that data is accurate, reliable, and accessible while complying with legal and regulatory requirements.
 To achieve effective data governance, organizations typically use a framework that outlines the processes, policies, and standards for managing data assets.
 The framework provides a structured approach to data governance and helps organizations establish best practices for collecting, storing, using, protecting, and sharing data.

 Effective data governance also promotes collaboration and communication among different departments within an organization, leading to more seamless integration of data and better overall performance.